MathieuAR-GDPSFH/community-guide/phpmyadmin/Detailed explanation of phpmyadmin tables and columns.md

 ## Actions: This table will display automatic server-side actions.

-- ID: This tells you what account ID either did the action or received the automatic server-side action or just the ID of the action if it was not an action for an account.
+- ID: This is the unique ID of the action.

 - type: This tells you the type of action that was issued.
 I am not 100% sure about what action is what number.
 (I will update this when I find out.)